The Stories

 While I was disturbed, and I wish some of the details had been a little washed over, the story did give some insight to the psyche of being held captive.
 Which I find interesting.
 It’s easy for us as outsiders to be armchair quarterbacks calling out what they should have done, what they could have done.
 In reality, it’s not so cut and dry.

 Part of me wondered why someone would share such details.
 And here’s what I came up with, maybe they really do want to make a quick buck.
-But not in the sense that some of these reviews think.
+But not in the sense that some of these reviewers think.

 So, in a sense, yes, maybe the survivor really does need to make a quick buck.
 Maybe he or she is planning on selling the story, taking the money and buying a place away from the majority of the public.
-Telling the story will afford him or her the chance to pay for all the mental and physical therapy needed to get back to some semblance of normality.
+Telling the story will afford him or her the chance to pay for all the mental and physical therapy needed to get his or her life back to some semblance of normality.

 What About the Pity Line?